-As a large part of their work in Year 2, the IK CoP plans to further knowledge mobilization by creating a collaborative workspace on TeachOntario and by developing a series of videos that showcase their work.
+As a large part of their work in Year 2, the Indigenous Knowledge & Mathematics Education Community of Practice (IK CoP) plans to further knowledge mobilization by creating a collaborative workspace on TeachOntario and by developing a series of videos that showcase their work.
 Click the image below to see their new video trailer on TeachOntario!

 To access and discuss IK CoP resources/materials, be sure to login and follow their page on TeachOntario.

 To receive regular updates about CoP resources, activities, & more, join our mailing list (right side of page), and follow us on Twitter @mknrcm.

 By Jeff Cummings, Wellington Catholic District School Board